 Consider solar panels

 Solar panels provide clean, renewable energy and while the upfront cost can be high, they can significantly reduce your energy bills in the long run.
-Do your research and shop around to find the best solar panel retailers in your area and see if there are any government grants that can help soften the initial financial blow somewhat.
+Do your research and shop around to find the best solar panel retailers in your area weigh out the solar disadvantages and advantages and see if there are any government grants that can help soften the initial financial blow somewhat.

 Choose energy-efficient appliances